noahzeldin/dissertation/reception_analysis_write_up.md

     “Correspondence Analysis” and, more generally, the engagements with Bourdieu’s methods and theory in Robson and Sanders, ed., *Quantifying Theory*.
-For an accessible overview of CA for humanists, see Lemercier and Zalc, Quantitative Methods, 87-100.
+For an accessible overview of CA for humanists, see Lemercier and Zalc, *Quantitative Methods*, 87-100.
     Deschamps, “Correspondence Analysis” provides a tutorial that uses the same R package, FactoMineR.

-42. Articles with “unknown” political orientation have been excluded, constituting 18% of the corpus.
+43. Articles with “unknown” political orientation have been excluded, constituting 18% of the corpus.

-43. K. P., “‘Die Maßnahme.’
+44. K. P., “‘Die Maßnahme.’
 Nachtvorstellung in der Philharmonie,” *Vorwärts*, Dec.
 15, 1930.
 Note that although this article does not mention “worker-singers,” it does discuss the DASB and the three choirs which participated in the premiere performance.
 While I am